nexusformat/definitions/manual/source/classes/contributed_definitions/optical-spectroscopy-structure.rst

 Introduction
 ##############

-:ref:`Application definitions &lt;AppDef-Opt-Spec-Definitions&gt;` and :ref:`base classes &lt;BC-Opt-Spec-Classes&gt;` to describe atom-probe tomography/microscopy (APT/APM) experiments
+:ref:`Application definitions &lt;AppDef-Opt-Spec-Definitions&gt;` and :ref:`base classes &lt;BC-Opt-Spec-Classes&gt;`
-are already part of the NeXus standard.
+to describe optical spectroscopy experiments are already part of the NeXus standard.
 In addition, there are several contributed definitions that are currently under discussion.

+.. _Contributed-Opt-Spec-Definitions:

 Application Definitions
 -----------------------

-    :ref:`NXoptical_spectroscopy`:
-       A generic application definition for optical spectroscopy measurements, including complex systems up to variable angle spectroscopic ellipsometry.

-    :ref:`NXellipsometry`:
-       An application definition for ellipsometry measurements, including complex systems up to variable angle spectroscopic ellipsometry.
+    :ref:`NX...`:
+       text.

 Base Classes
 ------------

-This is the set of base classes for describing an optical experiment.
+These are new base classes to describe additional, yet to be standardized components of optical spectroscopy experiments.

     :ref:`NXbeam_splitter`
        A beam splitter, i.e. a device splitting the light into two or more beams.